tRPC

 import * as trpc from '@trpc/server';

-import { TrpcAdapterContext, BufferToJSObjectTransformer } from '@h4ad/serverless-adapter/lib/frameworks/trpc';
+import { TrpcAdapterContext } from '@h4ad/serverless-adapter/frameworks/trpc';

 import { z } from 'zod';